How to appeal your business rates

 The Valuation Office Agency (VOA) values all business properties for business rates.
 The valuation is based on information the VOA holds about your property.

-If the circumstances of the property have changed and you are unhappy with the rateable value the Valuation Office Agency has applied to your property, the Valuation Officer may alter the value.
+If the circumstances of the property have changed the Valuation Officer may alter the value.

-You can contact the VOA using their online service.
+You can contact the VOA using their online service for further information about making appeals.

 If you are unable to use the online service you can also contact the VOA on 03000 501 501.